Boris Johnson plans to scrap UK COVID restrictions

 The government said it would retain some surveillance systems and plans for contingency measures if a new variant appears, after British scientists detected earlier variants.

 Mr Johnson was asked on Sunday if he was taking a risk with the pandemic.
-He said the government could not keep spending at a rate of two billion pounds ($A3.8 billion) a month on testing.
+He said the government could not keep spending at a rate of £2 billion ($A3.8 billion) a month on testing.

 He has also come under pressure from many members of his Conservative Party to scrap COVID-19 restrictions, which they see as draconian.